Applying from Inside the U.S.

 H-1B Request Process

-Once ALL the H-1B required materials are submitted by both the hiring unit and the H-1B beneficiary, your OISS adviser will start communicating the petition status via OISS Connect.
-If your OISS adviser has questions or needs more information, you will hear from them by email.
-Otherwise, all other case progress status will be updated at the top of the screen within your H-1B record; as the case processing moves forward, it will show the most current information.
+Your case progress status will be updated at the top of the screen within your H-1B record; as the case processing moves forward, it will show the most current information.
 Your OISS adviser will email you confirming when the application has been sent to USCIS, and they will communicate with you on any case updates as OISS hears back from the US Citizenship and Immigration Services (USCIS).

 • If you have already established an account with your previous visa request at Yale, your username and password is unchanged.
 You may directly go to OISS Connect and log in with your username and password that have been previously established.